pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 Build and run the app on a device.
 Allow ARKit to collect enough information about the environment by moving your device around flat surfaces.
 You’ll see ARKit in action as it updates the size and the position of the detected surfaces.
 Virtual 3D Shapes in Your Living Room
 How about placing some 3D-objects in our living room?
 Now that we can detect those flat surfaces, it’s relatively easy to build a scene which blends reality with virtual objects.
 We’ll continue enhancing the app from where we left off.
 First, we need a SceneKit scene.
-Right click on your project in the project navigator, and choose “New File…”.
-Pick “SceneKit Scene File” and click Next.
+Right click on your project in the project navigator, and choose “New File…” Pick “SceneKit Scene File” and click Next.
 I saved it as scene3d.scn.
 We can use the SceneKit Editor to place various pre-defined 3D-shapes to our scene: boxes, spheres, pyramids and so on.
 We could also create these shapes in code, but I used the scene editor to keep it brief.
 I created a private method to load the scene: private func loadScene() {         guard let scene = SCNScene(named: "art.scnassets/geometry.scn") else {             print("Could not load scene!")             return         }
         let childNodes = scene.rootNode.childNodes
         for childNode in childNodes {             sceneNode.addChildNode(childNode)         }     }
- I also added a property called sceneNode:  var sceneNode = SCNNode() This will be the parent node for the nodes in the loaded scene.
-I call the loadScene() method from viewDidLoad(), but I don’t want display the scene yet.
-My aim is to place the scene once ARKit detects a horizontal plane.
-As you may recall, the renderer(_:, didAdd node:, for anchor:) delegate method gets called whenever a new anchor is detected and a corresponding node is created.
+ I also added a property called sceneNode:  var sceneNode = SCNNode() This will be the parent node for the nodes in the scene.
+I call the loadScene() method from viewDidLoad(), but I don’t want to display the scene yet.
+I aim to place the scene once ARKit detects a horizontal plane.
+As you may recall, the renderer(_:, didAdd node:, for anchor:) delegate method gets called whenever a new anchor is detected, and a corresponding node is created.
 So, all we have to do is to add our scene to this node.
 Here’s our enhanced delegate method: func renderer(_ renderer: SCNSceneRenderer, didAdd node: SCNNode, for anchor: ARAnchor) {
     if let planeAnchor = anchor as?
 ARPlaneAnchor {        …              if !isSceneRendered {                 isSceneRendered = true                  sceneNode.scale = SCNVector3(0.01, 0.01, 0.01)                 sceneNode.position = SCNVector3Zero                 node.addChildNode(sceneNode)             }     } }
 Note that I created a new boolean property.
-By checking the isSceneRendered property we ensure that the scene is only added to the node belonging to the first to detected horizontal plane.
+By checking the isSceneRendered property, we ensure that the scene is only added to the node belonging to the first to detected horizontal plane.
 The other couple of lines of code set the scale and the position of the scene node.
 Finally, I add the sceneNode as a child node.
 Now walk around your home with the app running on your iPhone.
-ARKit will soon detect a flat surface and you should see the scene appearing at random places:
+ARKit will soon detect a flat surface, and you should see the scene appearing at random places: